ProgrammeVitam/vitam/doc/fr/installation/installation/05_multisite.rst

     #    distant: false               # true / false (default).
 If set to true, it will not check if the provider for this offer is correctly set
     #    id: idoffre                  # OPTIONAL, but IF ACTIVATED, MUST BE UNIQUE & SAME if on another site
     #    asyncRead: false             # true / false (default).
 Should be set to true for tape offer only
+    #    rank: 0                      # Integer that indicates in ascending order the priority of the offer in the strategy

 Exemple pour le site 2 (site secondaire):